Unwind Before You Come Unhinged: Tips for Sleeping Better with Your Partner

 4 Tips to Sleep More Peacefully with Your Partner

-- Use separate blankets to appease the temperature needs of both parties.
+2. Use separate blankets to appease the temperature needs of both parties.
 Feet always freezing in bed and your spouse is dead set on keeping the thermostat at 67?
 Before jumping straight to sleeping in separate rooms, consider using separate blankets or even getting a split mattress.
 You’d be amazed at how much better the sleep experience can be when you have the right blanket with the right warmth and weight.
 You may even consider adding a weighted blanket which can help reduce feelings of anxiety, not just at bedtime, but all the time.
 In one study, 63% of participants reported lower anxiety after only five minutes underneath a weighted blanket!
-This weighted blanket is a cut above the rest—not only does it help with anxiety, but can help with pain relief as well!
-(Use promo code Morgan12 for 12% off!)
+This weighted blanket is a cut above the rest that I've tried over the years.

 If you have tried everything (including these tips and seeing a licensed health professional about snoring which could be indicative of other health issues), and still can’t find a way to sleep soundly together, sleeping separately may be the inevitable answer.
 When opting for this as a last resort, consider using positive word choice: Don’t call it a “sleep divorce”—call it solo sleeping.
 And just be mindful to keep lines of communication open and continue to demonstrate a commitment to one another to keep the love alive, no matter which bedroom you’re in.